VDKNhu/VDKNhu/README.md

   <h1>Hi there</h1>
 </div>
 <div id="introduction">
-  <p>I am Kim Nhu - a Software Engineer from Vietnam, who find enthusiastic about Web Development and UI/UX Design.</p>
+  <p>I am Kim Nhu - a Software Engineer from Vietnam, who find enthusiastic about Web Development and Algotithm.</p>
-  <p>As a constant learner - a hard worker - an optimist, I want to become professional in my own field and utilize my gained skills and experience to positively contribute to the community.</p>
+  <p>As a constant learner - a hard worker - an optimist, I want to become a professional and utilize my gained skills and experience to positively contribute to the community.</p>
   <p>✨ Sharing updates on <a href="https://www.linkedin.com/in/nhuvdk/">Linkedin</a>.</p>
 </div>
 <div id="langs-tools">